Menopause is a natural stage of the aging process.

 The prevailing attitude of the medical profession toward menopause is that it is an illness.
-Hot flashes, depression, insomnia, fatigue or a dry vagina are thought to be due to a slowing down of the ovaries and, therefore, are treated with hormone-like drugs.
+Hot flashes, depression, insomnia, fatigue, or a dry vagina are thought to be due to a slowing down of the ovaries and therefore, are treated with hormone-like drugs.

 When women seek information about menopause, they often encounter a number of common myths:

-that the ovaries stop functioning and a woman is infertile;
+- that the ovaries stop functioning and a woman is infertile

-that a woman has an estrogen deficiency and, hence, a hormone imbalance;
+- that a woman has an estrogen deficiency and hence a hormone imbalance

-that a woman gains weight and her bones become brittle;
+- that a woman gains weight and her bones become brittle

 There is no scientific proof for any of the above suppositions!
 In fact,

-a healthy woman's ovaries function throughout her life and continue to produce hormones and, less often after menopause, eggs;
+- a healthy woman's ovaries function throughout her life and continue to produce hormones and, less often after menopause, eggs

-estrogen replacement therapy can, at best, temporarily mask the symptoms blamed on menopause.
+- estrogen replacement therapy can, at best, temporarily mask the symptoms blamed on menopause.
 At worst, by suppressing ovarian activity, it can cause the ovary to atrophy and also increase a woman's risk of cancer.

 With regard to menopause, doctors never talk about the aging process.
 Highly regarded hormonal specialists, however, know that the severe symptoms blamed on menopause are due to the aging process or, even more likely, to lack of exercise, an inactive sex life, constant stress, ill health or vitamin deficiencies.
 We are made to think that it is beyond our power to correct these problems without medication.
-In truth, efforts made to change diet and to increase exercise are richly rewarded with improved health, more energy, a toned body and elimination of so-called menopausal symptoms.
+In truth, efforts made to change diet and to increase exercise are richly rewarded with improved health, more energy, a toned body and elimination of so-called menopause symptoms.

 Women do ovulate after menopause, but much less frequently than before.
-Fertility is, after all, dependent upon other factors besides ovulation: particularly the availability of a healthy, fertile partner and an active sex life.
+Fertility is, after all, dependent upon other factors besides ovulation; particularly the availability of a healthy, fertile partner and an active sex life.
 In addition, there are hosts of identifiable outside influences, such as cigarettes and alcohol, the Pill, tranquilizers, poor nutrition, poor circulation, a poorly functioning thyroid or liver damage, which can affect the ovaries and hormones adversely.

 The symptom most often associated with menopause is the hot flash, which is also symptomatic of hypoglycemia (low blood sugar), a condition that affects a significant percentage of the population.
 A dry vagina, another frequent symptom, is also very common among women who do not have frequent sex.
-And the loss of a sense of well being or depression is a widespread phenomenon among people in their middle years.
+The loss of a sense of well being or depression is a widespread phenomenon among people in their middle years.

 Hot flashes, or hot flushes, are uncomfortable, inconvenient and sometimes frightening to many women.
-A feeling of warmth all over, disorientation, tingling in the hands and feet, insomnia, nervousness and headaches are sensations that many women experience.
+A feeling of warmth all over, disorientation, tingling in the hands and feet, insomnia, nervousness, and headaches are sensations that many women experience.
 Many say that they tend to sweat profusely during and after a hot flash.
 (Sweating is the body's attempt to cool itself and is a natural reaction to heat.)

-While hot flashes are disconcerting, they are not dangerous.
-Some women choose to live with them until they go away, instead of taking hormone-like drugs, and try instead to do strenuous exercises and to improve their nutrition.
+While hot flashes are disconcerting, they are dangerous.
+Some women choose to live with them until they go away, instead of taking hormone-like drugs, and try instead to do strenuous exercise and to improve their nutrition.
 Women who have infrequent opportunities for sex have found that masturbating often increases vaginal lubrication.
 If you have a tendency to have a tender or dry vagina, some home remedies can be soothing and can help make sexual intercourse more comfortable.